solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_02_json_06.png)

-2. You can also convert regular types into JSON using the `JSON_OBJECT` function.
+2. Regular types can also be converted into JSON using the `JSON_OBJECT` function.
 The following will take several data types and create a JSON object from them:

     ```sql
     SELECT json_object(ARRAY[1, 'a', true, row(2, 'b', false)]::TEXT[]);